Environmental Product Declarations

 These declarations were independently verified by ASTM International in accordance with ISO 14025, and are available from our sales force.

 The Environmental Product Declarations provide detailed, product-specific data across all six of the LEED impact categories listed above, plus data on the use of renewable resources and materials, fresh water consumption, and generated waste.
 This is just one more way GCP helps building professionals meet their goals of reducing environmental impact.
-Look for our continued investment in this area, and the continued expansion of environmental awareness in building design.
+Look for our continued investment in this area, and the continued expansion of environmental awareness in building envelope.

 - Air barriers